Wholesale Line Sheet 101 Guide

 Who We Are

 At Wholesale In a Box, we’ve worked with 1,500+ indie brands to help them grow wholesale.
 So we’ve seen the good, the bad, and the ugly of wholesale line sheets.
-If you want to put your best foot forward and get your products on shelves, it’s important that you And we’ve found that there are despite what people will tell you, and we’ve found that there are a lot of different ways to “get it right” when it comes to your line sheet.
-There’s no single correct format, aesthetic, or platform you need to use.
-But there are some key things you need to know.
+If you want to put your best foot forward and get your products on shelves, it’s important that you have a great representation of what you do.
+To do that, there are some key things you need to know — and that’s what we’re tackling here.

 What Is a Wholesale Line Sheet?